Visa Options for Studying in New Zealand – Students Visa

 Depending on your visa condition, you may be able to work full-time over the holidays.

-In order to be eligible for the New Zealand Student Visa, you will need to meet the following eligibility:
+To be eligible for the New Zealand Student Visa, you will need to meet the following eligibility:

 • You will need to present evidence that you have enough funds to pay your tuition fees.
-Generally, this fee is much higher for international students than that for New Zealand citizens.
+Generally, this fee is much higher for international students than for New Zealand citizens.

 • You will need to provide a guarantee of your accommodation if you are below the age of 18.